 6. Using the glue stick, glue the label for the cards on the top flap of the pouch.

 7.Place the file pouch in to the laminating pouch.
 Cover with the 'carrier' file to prepare for the laminator.
 A 'carrier' is just like a file folder.
 The laminating pouch is placed in the carrier before it's fed through the laminator.
 (Please read the instruction manual that came with your laminator to see if they recommend a 'carrier'.
 Some laminators are very hot and will melt, burn, or wrinkle the laminating film if you do not use the 'carrier')

-9. Using an Exacto knife, carefully slice open the pouch area along the edge of the top flap.
-Leave about ½ an inch uncut on either side of the pouch opening.
-Do not press too hard or you will cut right through the back side of the pouch - you just want to slice through the thin layer of laminating film.
+9. Using an exacto knife, carefully slice open the pouch area along the edge of the top flap.
+Leave about a ½ inch uncut on either side of the pouch opening.
+When making the cut, do not press to hard or you will cut right through the back side of the pouch - you just want to slice through the thin layer of laminating film.